 And you don't need to give up your material possessions or live the rest of your days in a cave.
 Countless everyday folks are tapping into meditation's "flowing" benefits to upgrade all areas of their life, with creativity and happiness just the first two drops in an ocean of benefits.

 What else can flow do?
 It lifts us out of the mundane, gives us a sense of purpose.
 Flow neutralizes apathy, catapults motivation.
 It makes us grow, develops us as humans, boosts self esteem, opens the door to success.
 Flow brings meaning to existence.

-Smartphone Addiction, The Monkey Mind, The Power Of Now
+Smartphone Obsession, The Monkey Mind, The Power Of Now

 The Human "Monkey" Mind